How Do You Take Care Of A Classic Car

 Storing your Classic Car

 There are several reasons why you might want to store your classic car.
-It might be that the Winter months are approaching or that you are just not going to be using your Classic car for a while.
-You can choose to store your Classic car at home in a garage, or you can use a reputable company that offer complete car storage solutions.
-If storing your car at home is your choice, you must make sure that your facilities are suitable.
+It might be that the winter months are approaching, the weather is turning wet, or you simply know you will not have much time for driving for a couple of months.
+You can choose to store your car at home in a garage or house outbuilding, or you can use a specialist company that offers full vehicle storage.
+Whatever you decide, make sure that your storage space is safe, dry and suitable.

 Your Car's condition before storage